This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 background on a periodic basis (e.g., once per day).
 Fast data systems are designed to do stream processing

-(a topic you’ll learn more about later in this blog post), generating analytics from large data sets
+(a topic you’ll learn more about in Section 9.7.2), generating analytics from large data sets

 by running continuously, incrementally processing streams of data on a near real-time basis (e.g., in

 milliseconds).
-Some of the major players in this space include Apache Spark,
+Some of the major players in this space include Apache Spark and Apache Flink

 Data warehouses

-A data warehouse is a central repository where you integrate data from all of your other systems, as shown in
+A data warehouse is a central repository that integrates data from all your other systems, as shown in

 optimized for analytics.
-Some of the major players in the data warehouse space include
+Major players in the data warehouse space include Snowflake, Amazon Redshift,

 Use columnar databases for time-series data, big data, fast data, data warehouses, and anywhere else you need to